 Humidity Comfort Levels

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Lira experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 4.9 months, from November 8 to April 4, with average wind speeds of more than 6.4 miles per hour.
 The windiest day of the year is December 17, with an average hourly wind speed of 8.6 miles per hour.

 The calmer time of year lasts for 7.1 months, from April 4 to November 8.
 The calmest day of the year is June 20, with an average hourly wind speed of 4.1 miles per hour.

 The predominant average hourly wind direction in Lira varies throughout the year.

 The wind is most often from the south for 3.3 months, from April 20 to July 29, with a peak percentage of 51% on May 29.
-The wind is most often from the west for 1.1 months, from July 29 to September 2, with a peak percentage of 34% on August 23.
+The wind is most often from the north for 1.2 months, from September 2 to October 7, with a peak percentage of 33% on September 5.
 The wind is most often from the east for 6.4 months, from October 7 to April 20, with a peak percentage of 77% on January 1.

 Best Time of Year to Visit